Content:

 TRT, “Feel-Good” Effects and Beneficial Effects

 Testosterone has “feel-good” effects as well as beneficial effects.
-With testosterone, for example, you’ll experience increased energy, morning erections, fat loss, and other benefits.
+With testosterone, for example, you’ll most likely experience increased energy and libido.
 Most hormones do not have “feel good” effects, even if they do all have beneficial effects.
 You won’t feel any better while taking them, even though they do improve your health.
 Like Vitamin D, for example.

 Some doctors advise men to use testosterone in isolation, and if they “feel better,” don’t recommend using any other hormones.
 This is a mistake because as we said earlier, not all hormones have “feel good” effects.
 That doesn’t mean we should ignore these hormone levels and we shouldn’t optimize them.
 When we treat our patients we apply the same rationale for using testosterone to all hormones.